clintgallivan/receiptz-mobile-ui/README.md

 }
 ```

-## Other potential data endpoints to utilize
+## Other Potential Data Endpoints to Utilize

 There are other potential endpoints to utilize that may offer valuable information to use for the App.

-### Potential Endpoint - Make an API call to Locations/List Locations
+### Potential Endpoint 1 - Make an API call to Locations/List Locations

 The object returned will look like this: